andydrizen/DesignMC/README.md

 DesignMC
 ========

-A [GAP](http://www.gap-system.org) package for generating uniformly distributed random generalised 2-designs with block size 3.
+A [GAP](http://www.gap-system.org) package for generating uniformly distributed random generalised 2-designs with block size 3 with the following core features:

+* Interface with the [DESIGN Package](http://designtheory.org/software/gap_design/) to generate the proper and improper designs;
+* Implementation of Jacobson and Matthews' Markov chain for sampling the designs;
+* Mathematica integration for creating and analysing pair graphs;
+* Algorithms for finding alternating trails;

+There are also some extras included for the advanced user.
+These include exporting to different file types (JSON etc.) and testing various types of designs.

 Licence
 -------